Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Hurricanes Betting Insights

-- The Hurricanes have won 50 of their 75 games when listed as a moneyline favorite this season (66.7%).
+- The Hurricanes have compiled a 50-25 record when listed as a moneyline favorite this season.

-- The implied moneyline probability for this matchup gives the Hurricanes a 53.5% chance to win.
+- The Hurricanes have a 53.5% chance to win this contest based on the moneyline's implied probability.

 Hurricanes vs Devils Additional Info